-C4/C5 detentions will be set by the senior leadership team.
+C5 detentions will be set by the senior leadership team.
 These will be served after school.
-Parents will receive at least 24 hours' notice of any after school detention, usually by email, phone call or using the students' planner.
+Parents will receive at least 24 hours' notice of any after school detention, usually by email or phone call.

 Removal from current lesson/series of lessons